In the last section, we discussed floor-time with a family approach. This included time for siblings and time for parents.

 "If Devon is moving a truck back and forth and you make your hands into a tunnel, he might look at you and give you a big smile, and move the truck right into your tunnel.
 That would give you shared attention, engagement, purposeful action, and some problem-solving.
 Eventually, you might introduce the word ‘truck’ and he might repeat it.
 You could even give him choices, like, ‘Do you want to move it into the tunnel or into the house?’
 If he responds verbally, then you have thinking occurring as well as the use of words."

-Would playing this track... be beneficial to a client you are current treating who is struggling with how to reach into their autistic child’s world?
+Would playing this section be beneficial to a client you are currently treating who is struggling with how to reach into their autistic child’s world?

-On this track, we discussed Two Goals of Floor-time.
+In this section, we discussed Two Goals of Floor-time.
 These included following the child’s lead and bringing the child into a shared world.

-On the next track, we will discuss doctors and long waits.
-This will include flexibility, appointments and during sessions
+In the next section, we will discuss doctors and long waits.
+This will include flexibility, appointments, and during sessions.

 Online Continuing Education QUESTION 7